emissary-ingress/emissary/docs/user-guide/with-istio.md

 Ambassador is a Kubernetes-native API gateway for microservices.
 Ambassador is deployed at the edge of your network, and routes incoming traffic to your internal services (aka "north-south" traffic).
 [Istio](https://istio.io/) is a service mesh for microservices, and is designed to add application-level Layer (L7) observability, routing, and resilience to service-to-service traffic (aka "east-west" traffic).
 Both Istio and Ambassador are built using [Envoy](https://www.envoyproxy.io).

 Ambassador and Istio can be deployed together on Kubernetes.
-In this configuration, incoming traffic from outside the cluster is first routed through Ambassador, which then routes the traffic to Istio.
+In this configuration, incoming traffic from outside the cluster is first routed through Ambassador, which then routes the traffic to Istio-powered services.
 Ambassador handles authentication, edge routing, TLS termination, and other traditional edge functions.

 This allows the operator to have the best of both worlds: a high performance, modern edge service (Ambassador) combined with a state-of-the-art service mesh (Istio).
 Istio's basic [ingress controller](https://istio.io/docs/tasks/traffic-management/ingress.html) is very limited, and has no support for authentication or many of the other features of Ambassador.